errir503/urban-dollop/docs/getting-started/faq.md

 ## What browsers does Gutenberg support?

-Gutenberg works in modern browsers, and Internet Explorer 11.
+Gutenberg works in modern browsers.

-Our [list of supported browsers can be found in the Make WordPress handbook](https://make.wordpress.org/core/handbook/best-practices/browser-support/).
-By “modern browsers” we generally mean the _current and past two versions_ of each major browser.
+The [list of supported browsers can be found in the Make WordPress handbook](https://make.wordpress.org/core/handbook/best-practices/browser-support/).
+The term “modern browsers” generally refers to the _current and previous two versions_ of each major browser.

+Since WordPress 5.8, Gutenberg no longer supports any version of Internet Explorer.

 ## Should I be concerned that Gutenberg will make my plugin obsolete?